MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-query-results-cache-command.md

 |UsedBytes  |long |The cache used space.
 |Count  |String | The number of unique query results stored in the cache.

 **Limitations**

-1. The command's output currently only reflects the cache statistics gathered by the node which the request landed on.
+* The command's output currently only reflects the cache statistics gathered by the node that the request landed on.
-2. The command only shows "recent" history.
+* The command only shows "recent" history.